Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 These resources have a top-down focus, aiming to empower researchers in simulating complex evolutionary models and swiftly constructing pipelines for data analysis.
 They excel at solving high-level challenges and providing a comprehensive overview.

-However, the trade-off is that these resources do not address the smaller-scale engineering problems, such as offering reusable classes and algorithms in an efficient language, which are essential for the research community.
+However, the trade-off is that these resources do not address the smaller-scale engineering problems, such as offering reusable classes and algorithms in an efficient language, which are essential for the research activity.

 Despite the existence of numerous applications, to our knowledge, there is currently no solution available to assist Computer Science students, specifically those familiar with C++, who simply need to parse and manipulate programmatic objects with the semantic of a phylogenetic network.